-Sending a small poll to the webinar registrants enables you to find the attendees’ pain points before the event and adapt your content accordingly.
+Sending a small poll to the webinar registrants lets you find the attendees’ pain points before the event and adapt your content accordingly.

 During the webinar via an embedded poll

-The most effective way to ask for feedback is, of course, to run a small poll as a part of the webinar.
+The most effective way to ask for feedback is to run a small poll as part of the webinar.

-While many people would simply ignore emails, many would not mind filling in a one-minute survey right in between your presentation and a Q&A session.
+While many people ignore emails, many would not mind filling in a one-minute survey right between your presentation and a Q&A session.

 After the webinar via a survey